Mother of Civil Rights in California

 Called "The Mother of Civil Rights in California" from work begun in the 1860s, her achievements went unsurpassed until the 1960s.
 Pleasant was once the most talked-about woman in San Francisco.
 Her dramatic life was part of the story of slavery, abolition, the gold rush, and the Civil War, and she helped shape early San Francisco.

+Americans today deserve to know her because she could love across boundaries of race and class without losing sight of her goal -- equality for herself and her people.
 However, Pleasant's life has been distorted and obscured by myth and mis-information.
 Thus, although this daring woman won battles and faced life, success, power, desertion, betrayal, and death head on, she lost the battle for her own good name.
 At the end of her life, her covert schemes began to go awry, and her enemies "scandalized her name."

 By the end of the century, via the popular press, Pleasant had been labeled "Mammy Pleasant, angel and arch fiend, a madam, and even a murderess" -- her story indiscriminately plunged into myth, gossip, and half truths.
 The tabloid accounts of that day became the basis for the 20th-century social histories that writers still quote.
 Thus, before Susheel Bibbs' recovery of lost writings and accounts by Pleasant and her contemporaries, it had been difficult to unravel fact from the fiction of Pleasant's colorful life.
 Now it can be done, and Pleasant's inspiring story, so needed today, can be told.